jdereg/json-io/user-guide.md

 #### Map<Class<?>, Set<String>> getExcludedFieldsPerAllClasses()
 * Returns a Map of all Classes and their associated Sets of fields to be excluded when serialized to JSON.
 #### WriteOptions addExcludedField(Class<?> clazz, String excludedField)
 * Adds a single field to be excluded from the written JSON for a specific class.
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 #### WriteOptions addExcludedFields(Class<?> clazz, Collection<String> excludedFields)
 * Adds a Collection of fields to be excluded in written JSON for a specific class.
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 #### WriteOptions addExcludedFields(Map<Class<?>, Collection<String>> excludedFields)
 * Adds multiple Classes and their associated fields to be excluded from the written JSON.
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 ---
 ### java.util.Date and java.sql.Date format
 #### WriteOptions isoDateFormat()
 * Changes the date-time format to the ISO date format: "yyyy-MM-dd".
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 #### WriteOptions isoDateTimeFormat()
 * Changes the date-time format to the ISO date-time format: "yyyy-MM-dd'T'HH:mm:ss" (default).
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 #### WriteOptions longDateFormat()
 * Changes the java.uti.Date and java.sql.Date format output to a "long," the number of seconds since Jan 1, 1970 at midnight.
-Returns WriteOptions for chained access.
+For speed, the default format is long.
+Returns`WriteOptions`for chained access.
 #### boolean isLongDateFormat()
 * Returns true if java.util.Date and java.sql.Date's are being written in long (numeric) format.
 #### WriteOptions dateTimeFormat(String format)
 * Changes the date-time format to the passed in format.
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 ---
 ### Non-Referenceable Classes (Opposite of Instance Folding)
 #### boolean isNonReferenceableClass(Class<?> clazz)